Find Your Answers

 How many staff will be with my child?

-The YMCA of Greater Seattle camp programs follow the supervision guidelines of the Washington State Department of Children, Youth and Families (DCYF) and American Camping Association (ACA).
+The YMCA of Greater Seattle camp programs follow the supervision guidelines of the Washington State Department of Children, Youth, and Families (DCYF), and the American Camping Association (ACA).

 • Ages 3-5 years: 1 counselor per 10 campers